dlazesz/bredxbred/README.md

 ## Place files somewhere handy in your PATH
+**Should work with non-interactive shell usage as well, where .bashrc is not parsed!**
 Recommended directory structure is shown below.
 Make sure each of them has a correct permission (shown in parentheses)